Alcohol and Other Drugs Policy

 Students are responsible for knowing the following:

 Occidental College's Alcohol and Other Drugs Policy complies with the requirements set forth by the Drug-Free Schools and Community Act Amendments of 1989.
-This act requires the College to certify its compliance with the regulations, and that it has adopted and implemented an alcohol and drug prevention program to prevent the unlawful possession, use or distribution of illicit drugs and alcohol by all students and employees both on school premises and as part of any of its activities.
+This act requires the College to certify that it is in compliance with the regulations and that it has implemented a program to prevent the unlawful possession, use or distribution of illicit drugs and alcohol by all students and employees both on school premises and as part of any of its activities.

 II.
 Alcohol Policy

 Occidental respects the rights of community members to exercise their legal options regarding alcohol consumption and recognizes that responsible alcohol use can be compatible with healthy adult behavior and successful social events.
 As such, Occidental College has identified expectations of behavior that support the safe and legal consumption of alcohol.
 Any student who consumes alcohol remains responsible for any violation of the College’s Code of Student Conduct.
 The Dean of Students Office is responsible for interpreting and implementing this Policy.

 - Under-Age Students: Students under the age of 21 may not possess or consume alcohol.
 A state of intoxication implies consumption.
 Possession of open containers, including empty bottles used as decoration, by anyone under the age of 21 is prohibited.

 - Behavior: Students in lawful possession of alcohol shall not disrupt the community in the residence halls, on campus, or in the surrounding environment.
 Students who use alcohol shall do so in a way that does not compromise, or infringe on, the rights and safety of others.